Yetzer hara: Countering the effects of yetzer hara

 Many of the enactments made by the rabbis throughout the centuries are actual "safeguards" to distance a person from their natural inclination and make it harder for them to sin.
 David's prohibition against yichud, the decree which forbids a man to be secluded in a room with a woman unrelated to him, and the rules outlining the conduct of Jews when entering a public bathhouse, are examples.
-It is stated in Deuteronomy that in the case of a beautiful captive woman during the time of war, the Torah allows a Jewish soldier to rape her (Deuteronomy 21:10–14); although the Babylonian Talmud calls it a concession to man's evil inclination, Abraham Isaac Kook explained that the allowance of a 'beautiful captive woman' makes use of the psychological principle of "one that has bread in his basket," a euphemism for one who is married and can engage in sexual relations with his wife at his discretion, according to which the mere knowledge that something is permitted enables the soldier to exercise restraint and to overcome his inclination.
+It is stated in Deuteronomy that in the case of a beautiful captive woman during the time of war, the Torah allows a Jewish soldier to rape needed her (Deuteronomy 21:10–14); although the Babylonian Talmud calls it a concession to man's evil inclination, Abraham Isaac Kook explained that the allowance of a 'beautiful captive woman' makes use of the psychological principle of "one that has bread in his basket", a euphemism for one who is married and can engage in sexual relations with his wife at his discretion, according to which the mere knowledge that something is permitted enables the soldier to exercise restraint and to overcome his inclination.